Retro64XYZ/retro64xyz.github.io/_posts/2018-04-19-introduction-to-tor.md

 ## How To Setup

+1. Set security to high.

+2. Disable Javascript - No White lists

+3. Keep Tor running some where with 24/7 uptime or as close to as possible

 ## Who Made Tor

 Tor was originally developed as a method for the United States Government to provide bi-directional communications over the internet where the source and destination are hidden from view.
-The Department Of Defense, Naval Intelligence, and Darpa deployed Tor in order to protect their assets and to hide their activities.
+The Department Of Defense, Naval Intelligence, and DARPA deployed Tor in order to protect their assets and to hide their activities.
 It was never intended as a tool for dissidents or as a tool to protect users from government spying.
 It was created to facilitate spying while using the noise produced by others to mask their behavior.